WordPress/gutenberg/packages/components/src/modal/README.md

 #### `focusOnMount`: `boolean | 'firstElement'`

-If this property is true, it will focus the first tabbable element rendered in the modal.
+If this property is true, it will focus the first tabbable element rendered anywhere within the modal.

+If the value `firstElement` is used then the component will attempt to place focus within the Modal's **contents**, ignoring focusable nodes within the Modal's header.
+This is useful for Modal's which contain immediately focusable elements such as form fields.

 -   Required: No
 -   Default: `true`